Action Plans for anaphylaxis and allergic reactions - FAQ

 No. ASCIA Action Plans have been developed as medical documents and must be completed, signed and dated by the patient's doctor or nurse practitioner.
 If copies are required the original signed copy should be photocopied or scanned.

-Q 5: Is it possible to obtain an electronic copy of the ASCIA Action Plans so that the child's information can be inserted by parents, school staff or early childhood education/care (ECEC) staff?
+Q 5: Is it possible to obtain an electronic copy of the ASCIA Action Plans so that the child's information can be inserted by parents, school staff or children's education/care (CEC) staff?

 Q 6: How often does an ASCIA Action Plan need to be updated?

-The ASCIA Action Plan includes the date of next Action Plan review, which should coincide with the next scheduled appointment with a doctor or nurse practitioner to obtain a new adrenaline autoinjector prescription (approximately every 12 to 18 months).
+The ASCIA Action Plan includes a recommended review date, which should coincide with the next scheduled appointment with a doctor or nurse practitioner to obtain a new adrenaline injector prescription (approximately every 12 to 18 months).

 Q 7: ASCIA Action Plans are copyrighted.
 Can they still be printed and/or copied?